Chulachomklao Royal Military Academy: Cadets

-The academy admits only male applicants after three years attendance at the armed forces prep school (AFAPS).
+The academy admits only male applicants after two years attendance at the armed forces prep school (AFAPS).

 In every academic year, eight to ten scholarships are offered by the Royal Thai Army to academically outstanding first-year cadets to pursue studies at foreign military institutes.

-At the end of the fourth year, cadets graduate with a bachelor's degree in their chosen field of study and are commissioned as second lieutenants in the Royal Thai Army.
+At the end of the fifth year, cadets graduate with a bachelor's degree in their chosen field of study and are commissioned as second lieutenants in the Royal Thai Army.

 Major organizations within the academy are the academy headquarters, corps of cadets, the academic division, military education department, physical training section, services section, and an infantry battalion supporting the academy.
 Cadets have a set daily schedule.
 It begins at approximately 05:30.
 After taking care of their personal hygiene, studying for one hour, and breakfast, the academic schedule starts at 08:00 and ends at 15:00.
 Either military training or sports is scheduled every day from 15:30 until 17:00.
 Self study is scheduled again after dinner from 19:00 until 21:00.

 Annual military training starts in January after the second academic semester ends.
 Each class is scheduled for specific training.
 For example, first year cadets might be trained at the infantry center.
 Third year cadets, who have passed the selection process, might undergo parachute training and fourth year cadets, Ranger school.